 - Prepare a flat surface for wetting out the fiberglass by covering a workbench, old door or plywood panel with heavy plastic.
 Ideally, the surface should be at least as wide as the fabric and located close to your project.
 Having it nearby will help reduce the time between when you apply the epoxy to the fiberglass and when you unroll it onto the project.

 - Apply a coat of unthickened epoxy to the hull but only to as much area as can be fiberglassed before the epoxy gels.
 When working overhead, it is especially important to wear gloves, protective clothing, and safety goggles to keep epoxy off of your skin, hair, and eyes.

-- Unroll a single piece of fiberglass cloth onto the plastic covered work surface.
-Wet out the fabric by pouring epoxy onto it and spreading it out with a plastic squeegee.
+- Unroll a single piece of fiberglass cloth onto the plastic-covered work surface.
+Wet out the fabric by pouring epoxy onto it and spreading it out with a plastic spreader.
 Apply a generous coat to ensure thorough wet out of the fibers, but don’t use too much because you’ve already coated the overhead project.
 Additional epoxy adds weight, increasing the fabric’s tendency to fall or slide off.